cesumilo/Shell-Core/README.md

 1. *fork* : duplicate the running process (see man fork).
 2. *waitpid* : placed in the parent process, it waits the son process (see man waitpid).

+**IMPORTANT** : The order of functions calls is done on purpose !
+Please follow this order for the smooth running of things.

 ### Data structures:

 The first data structure that you will learn about is **t\_mod\_pack**.